pubkey/rxdb/README.md

 </p>

 <p align="justify">
-  RxDB (short for <b>R</b>eactive <b>D</b>ata<b>b</b>ase) is a NoSQL-database for JavaScript Applications like Websites, hybrid Apps, Electron-Apps and NodeJs.
+  RxDB (short for <b>R</b>eactive <b>D</b>ata<b>b</b>ase) is a NoSQL-database for JavaScript Applications like Websites, hybrid Apps, Electron-Apps, Progressive Web Apps and NodeJs.
-  Reactive means that you can query the current state and <b>subscribe</b> to all state-changes, such as the result of a query or even a single field of a document.
+  Reactive means that you can not only query the current state, but <b>subscribe</b> to all state changes like the result of a query or even a single field of a document.
-  This is useful for <b>UI-based</b> apps that always display the realtime state to the user.
-    RxDB can do a realtime replication with any <b>CouchDB</b> compliant endpoint and also with <b>GraphQL</b> endpoints.
+  This is great for UI-based <b>realtime</b> applications in way that makes it easy to develop and also has great performance benefits.
+To replicate data between your clients and server, RxDB provides modules for realtime replication with any <b>CouchDB</b> compliant endpoint and also with custom <b>GraphQL</b> endpoints.
 </p>